-People often consider sickle cell anemia (SCA) to be a fatal condition, but recent advancements in care mean that it is common to survive into adulthood.
-Although SCA often lowers life expectancy, the outlook for those with this condition is improving.
+People often consider sickle cell anemia (SCA) to be a potentially lethal condition.
+Although SCA often lowers life expectancy, recent advancements in care mean the outlook for those with this condition is improving.

 Sickle cell disease (SCD) is an umbrella term for a group of inherited disorders affecting the red blood cells.